Humanizr/Humanizer/readme.md

 ```

 ##How to contribute?
 Your contribution to Humanizer would be very welcome.
 If you find a bug, please raise it as an issue.
 Even better fix it and send me a pull request.
 If you like to help me out with existing bugs and feature requests just check out the list of [issues](https://github.com/MehdiK/Humanizer/issues) and grab and fix one.
 I have also flagged some of the easier issues as 'jump in' so you can start with easier tasks.

+###Contribution guideline
 I use [GitHub flow](http://scottchacon.com/2011/08/31/github-flow.html) for pull requests.
-So if you want to contribute, fork the repo, fix an issue and send a PR.
+So if you want to contribute, fork the repo, preferrably create a local branch to avoid conflicts with other activities, fix an issue and send a PR.

+Pull requests are code reviewed.
+Here is what I look for in your pull request:

+ - Clean implementation
+ - Very little or no comments because comments shouldn't be needed if you write clean code
+ - Xml documentation for new extensions or updating the existing documentation when you make a change
+ - Proper unit test coverage
+ - Adherence to the existing coding styles
+ - Updated readme if you change an existing feature or add something

-####Need your help with localisation
+###Need your help with localisation
 One area Humanizer could always use your help is localisation.
-Currently Humanizer [supports](https://github.com/MehdiK/Humanizer/tree/master/src/Humanizer/Properties) French, Belgium, Spanish, Greek, German, Arabic, Russian and Romanian languages for `Date.Humanize` method.
+Currently Humanizer [supports](https://github.com/MehdiK/Humanizer/tree/master/src/Humanizer/Properties) quite a few localisations for `Date.Humanize` and a few for `TimeSpan.Humanize` methods.
+There is also ongoing effort to add localisation to `ToWords` extension method which currently only supports English and Arabic.

-Humanizer could definitely do with more translations. `TimeSpan.Humanize` also requires translations.
+Humanizer could definitely do with more translations.
 To add a translation, fork the repository if you haven't done yet, duplicate the [resources.resx](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Properties/Resources.resx) file, add your target [locale code](http://msdn.microsoft.com/en-us/library/hh441729.aspx) to the end (e.g. resources.ru.resx for Russian), translate the values to your language, commit, and send a pull request for it.
 Thanks.

 Some languages have complex rules when it comes to dealing with numbers; for example, in Romanian "5 days" is "5 zile", while "24 days" is "24 de zile" and in Arabic "2 days" is "يومين" not "2 يوم".
 Obviously a normal resource file doesn't cut it in these cases as a more complex mapping is required.
 In cases like this in addition to creating a resource file you should also subclass [`DefaultFormatter`](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Localisation/DefaultFormatter.cs) in a class that represents your language;
 e.g. [RomanianFormatter](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Localisation/RomanianFormatter.cs) and then override the methods that need involve the complex rules.
 We think overriding the `GetResourceKey` method should be enough.
 To see how to do that check out `RomanianFormatter` and `RussianFormatter`.
 Then you return an instance of your class in the [Configurator](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Configuration/Configurator.cs) class in the getter of the [Formatter property](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Configuration/Configurator.cs#L11) based on the current culture.

+Translations for ToWords method are currently done in code as there is a huge difference between the way different languages deal with number words.

 ### Continuous Integration from TeamCity
 Humanizer project is built & tested continuously by TeamCity (more details [here](http://www.mehdi-khalili.com/continuous-integration-delivery-github-teamcity)).
 That applies to pull requests too.
 Shortly after you submit a PR you can check the build and test status notification on your PR.
 I would appreciate if you could send me green PRs.